Baby (2015 Hindi film): Production

 Baby was produced under T-Series along with Crouching Tiger, Friday Filmworks and Cape of Good Films.
 The filming began on 4 September 2014, in Greater Noida, Uttar Pradesh.
 Some filming was done in Gautam Buddha University, at Meditation Hall, Shanti Sarover and Library, at Greater Noida.
 The second part was shot in Nepal and the team completed their final schedule in Abu Dhabi in October.
 Some parts were also shot in Istanbul.
 Sajjad Delafrooz was hired to play the role of the Saudi doctor.

 Soundtrack

-The songs for the film features songs composed by MM Keeravani and Meet Bros Anjjan.
+The songs for the film features songs composed by M. M. Kreem and Meet Bros Anjjan.
 Lyrics were written by Manoj Muntashir.

 The film score was composed by Sanjoy Chowdhury.

-Release and reception
+Release

+Baby was released on 23 January 2015.

+Reception

+Baby received positive reviews from critics who praised Kumar's performance, action sequences, direction and screenwriting.